 - an employer or self-employed with business premises

 - responsible for a part of a dwelling where that part is solely used for business purposes

 - a contractor with a degree of control over any premises

 - providing accommodation for paying guests

-Your premises may also be subject to the provisions of a licence or registration (e.g. under the Licensing Act 2003) of the case, and the fire authority may wish to review your risk assessment as part of the licensing approval process.
+Your premises may also be subject to the provisions of a licence or registration e.g. under the Licensing Act 2003.
+In that case the fire authority may wish to review your risk assessment as part of the licensing approval process.
 Fire safety conditions within your licence should not be set by a licensing authority where the Order applies.